jorloru/RAYearlyStats/README.md

 7) Type `pip install notebook`.
 This will install Jupyter Notebook.

+8) Navigate to the folder where you have the `requirements.txt` file.
+You can navigate to a folder by typing `cd path`, where `path` refers to your folder path.

+9) Type `pip install requirements.txt`.
+This will install all other necessary libraries.

-8) Type `jupyter notebook` to run Jupyter Notebook.
+10) Close the current terminal and open a new one.
+Type `jupyter notebook` to run Jupyter Notebook.
 This should open a new browser tab.
-Keep your terminal open until you are finished using Jupyter Notebook.
+Keep your terminal open until you are finished using Jupyter.

-9) From here, you should be able to navigate to the folder with the downloaded code as prompted in the 'How to use' section above.
+11) In Jupyter (the newly opened browser tab), navigate to the downloaded `src` folder.

+12) Follow steps 4 and 5 from the previous section.